DrylandEcology/rSFSW2/README.md

 1. Reporting [issues](https://github.com/Burke-Lauenroth-Lab/rSFSW2/issues)
 2. Contributing code and sending a [pull request](https://github.com/Burke-Lauenroth-Lab/rSFSW2/pulls)

+Please write an issue before creating a new branch and eventually sending a pull request both of which reference the issue ['issue #[issue number]'](https://help.github.com/articles/autolinked-references-and-urls/#issues-and-pull-requests).

 # Code of conduct
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree